L’Oréal Portugal Medals of Honor for Women in Science

 Champalimaud Foundation

-Cristina Godinho-Silva has a PhD in Biomedical Sciences (2014) from the Faculty of Medicine of the University of Lisbon.
-In other research projects, she has found that the biological clock, controlled by the brain, regulates a group of immune system cells - the innate lymphoid cells type 3 (ILC3s).
-These are essential for maintaining the health and proper functioning of vital organs such as the intestines.
-She then found that changes in rhythms, schedules and sleep habits affect the quantity of these immune cells in the intestine, which are then no longer able to protect and keep this organ healthy.
-The researcher now intends to further analyze how the biological clock (circadian rhythm) regulates ILC2s in the kidneys and whether the lack of this regulation can compromise the function of these cells and contribute to diseases such as kidney failure and others associated with the kidneys.
-At the same time, it also intends to explore the same causality in relation to the lung and pathologies associated with this organ, such as allergy and asthma.
+Cristina Godinho-Silva holds a PhD in Biomedical Sciences (2014) from the Faculty of Medicine of the University of Lisbon.
+In other research projects, she found that the biological clock, controlled by the brain, regulates a group of immune system cells—innate lymphoid cells type 3 (ILC3s).
+These are essential for maintaining the health and proper functioning of vital organs, such as the intestines.
+She then found that changes in rhythms, schedules, and sleep habits affect the amount of these immune cells in the intestine, which are then unable to protect and keep this organ healthy.
+The researcher now intends to further analyze how the biological clock (circadian rhythm) regulates ILC2s in the kidneys and whether the lack of this regulation can compromise the function of these cells and contribute to diseases such as kidney failure and other kidney-related diseases.
+At the same time, she also intends to explore the same causality in relation to the lungs and pathologies associated with this organ, such as allergies and asthma.

 ANA RITA CARLOS

-Center for Ecology, Evolution and Environmental Change (cE3c), Faculty of Sciences, University of Lisbon
+Center for Ecology, Evolution, and Environmental Changes (cE3c), Faculty of Sciences, University of Lisbon

-With a PhD in Radiobiology from the University of Oxford (UK) in 2013, Ana Rita Carlos' research seeks to understand how merosin-negative congenital muscular dystrophy (MDC1A) develops, a form of muscular dystrophy associated with genetic mutations (LAMA2 gene), which lead to changes in muscle cells while still in the mother's womb and which, in the future, compromise the ability to walk, swallow and even breathe.
+With a PhD in Radiobiology from the University of Oxford (United Kingdom) in 2013, Ana Rita Carlos's research seeks to understand how merosin-negative congenital muscular dystrophy (MDC1A) develops.
+This is a form of muscular dystrophy associated with genetic mutations (LAMA2 gene) that lead to changes in muscle cells while still in the womb and which, in the future, compromise the ability to walk, swallow, and even breathe.

-The researcher intends to identify the mechanisms that trigger muscle changes and, in particular, try to understand whether mutations in the LAMA2 gene could lead to premature aging of muscle cells (senescence) and the consequent loss of their functionality.
+The researcher aims to identify the mechanisms that trigger muscle changes and, in particular, to understand whether mutations in the LAMA2 gene could lead to premature aging of muscle cells (senescence) and the consequent loss of their functionality.

 ANA LUÍSA GONÇALVES

-Process, Environmental, Biotechnology and Energy Engineering Laboratory (LEPABE), Faculty of Engineering, University of Porto
+Laboratory of Process Engineering, Environment, Biotechnology, and Energy (LEPABE), Faculty of Engineering, University of Porto

-Are microalgae capable of assimilating the nitrogen and phosphorus that remain in industrial effluents even after they have been treated?
-And how can their biomass be used in new applications?
+Are microalgae capable of assimilating the nitrogen and phosphorus that remain in industrial effluents even after treatment?
+And how can their biomass be valorized in new applications?

-These are some of the questions that Ana Luísa Gonçalves is looking to answer.
-Her research aims to assess the potential of microalgae to treat industrial effluents in a more efficient and sustainable way.
-Even after primary and secondary treatment, these effluents still have high concentrations of nitrogen and phosphorus.
-These two nutrients have negative impacts on aquatic ecosystems - with legal limits to comply with - but because they are essential nutrients for microalgae, they contribute to their growth and richness, and their biomass could also be used in new applications.
+These are some of the questions Ana Luísa Gonçalves is seeking answers to.
+Her research aims to assess the potential of microalgae to treat industrial effluents more efficiently and sustainably, which, even after primary and secondary treatment, continue to have high concentrations of nitrogen and phosphorus.
+These two nutrients have negative impacts on aquatic ecosystems—with legal limits to be met—but because they are essential nutrients for microalgae, they contribute to their growth and richness, whose biomass can also be used in new applications.

-The event was attended by the Minister for Science, Technology and Higher Education, Manuel Heitor; the Vice-President of the Portuguese Parliament, Edite Estrela; the Minister of State and the Presidency, Mariana Vieira da Silva; the Secretary of State for Citizenship and Equality, Rosa Monteiro; the Secretary of State for the Enhancement of the Interior, Isabel Ferreira; the President of the FCT, Helena Pereira; the CEO of L'Oréal Portugal, Cátia Martins; the President of the Awards Jury, Alexandre Quintanilha; and the President of Ciência Viva, Rosalia Vargas.
+The event was attended by the Minister of Science, Technology, and Higher Education, Manuel Heitor; the Vice President of the Assembly of the Republic, Edite Estrela; the Minister of State and the Presidency, Mariana Vieira da Silva; the Secretary of State for Citizenship and Equality, Rosa Monteiro; Secretary of State for the Valorization of the Interior, Isabel Ferreira; President of FCT, Helena Pereira; CEO of L'Oréal Portugal, Cátia Martins; President of the Awards Jury, Alexandre Quintanilha; and President of Ciência Viva, Rosalia Vargas.

-This initiative has its origins in a partnership between L'Oréal and UNESCO, signed in 1998, "L'Oréal-UNESCO For Women in Science".
-In 2004, the L'Oréal Portugal Medals of Honor for Women in Science appeared in Portugal, an initiative that brings together L'Oréal Portugal, the UNESCO National Commission and the FCT - Foundation for Science and Technology.
-In 16 years, 53 young female researchers have been awarded in Portugal.
+This initiative stems from a partnership between L'Oréal and UNESCO, established in 1998, called "L'Oréal-UNESCO For Women in Science."
+In 2004, the L'Oréal Portugal Medals of Honor for Women in Science were created in Portugal, an initiative that brings together L'Oréal Portugal, the UNESCO National Commission, and the FCT - Foundation for Science and Technology.
+In 16 years, 53 young researchers have been awarded in Portugal.